pantheon-systems/documentation/source/content/guides/build-tools/04-configure.md

 </Accordion>

-1. As a site administrator, navigate to **Extend** and search for "Config Direct Save" and enable the module and save.
+1. As a site administrator, navigate to **Extend** and search for "Config Direct Save".
+Enable the module and save.

+  ![Install Module Config Direct Save](../../../images/pr-workflow/install-module.png)

   This module is required for the following steps.

-  ![Install Module Config Direct Save](../../../images/pr-workflow/install-module.png)

-2. As a site administrator, navigate to **Structure** > **Block layout**.
+1. As a site administrator, navigate to **Structure** > **Block layout**.
 Disable the **Tools** block and move the **Search** block to the header.
 Save your changes with the **Save blocks** button at the bottom of the page.

   ![Block placements](../../../images/pr-workflow/block-placements.png)

-3. Go to **Configuration** > **Development** > **Configuration Synchronization**:
+1. Go to **Configuration** > **Development** > **Configuration Synchronization**:

   ![Configuration synchronization](../../../images/pr-workflow/configuration-synchronize-warning.png)

   Note the warning displayed on this page about modified configuration.
 This means that your recent configuration changes would be erased if you synchronized your configuration at this time.

-4. Click **Update** and select the **sync** source, then click **Update configuration** to export configuration changes from the database to yaml files in your site's codebase:
+1. Click **Update** and select the **sync** source, then click **Update configuration** to export configuration changes from the database to yaml files in your site's codebase:

   ![Update configuration](../../../images/pr-workflow/update-configuration.png)

-5. Return to your open Pull Request in GitHub and use the link provided in the comment to open the associated Multidev environment on the Pantheon Site Dashboard:
+1. Return to your open Pull Request in GitHub and use the link provided in the comment to open the associated Multidev environment on the Pantheon Site Dashboard:

   ![Visit multidev environment](../../../images/pr-workflow/visit-multidev.png)

-6. The sync operation made changes to a number of configuration files that we now need to commit to version control.
+1. The sync operation made changes to a number of configuration files that we now need to commit to version control.
 Enter a message describing the configuration change and click **Commit**:

   ![Commit exported config](../../../images/pr-workflow/commit-export.png)

-7. Return to your open Pull Request in GitHub.
+1. Return to your open Pull Request in GitHub.
 Note that your commit has been added to this Pull Request, and the CircleCI status indicates that your tests are running:

   ![Commit exported config](../../../images/pr-workflow/commit-added.png)